Deals of the day-Mergers and acquisitions

 (Adds Deutsche Boerse, Ryanair, Elis SA, DHT, Alitalia, Chicago Stock Exchange and Repsol; updates Toshiba, JBS)

-June 7 The following bids, mergers, acquisitions and disposals were reported by 2000 GMT on Wednesday:
+June 7 (Reuters) - The following bids, mergers, acquisitions and disposals were reported by 2000 GMT on Wednesday:

 ** Toshiba Corp aims to name a winner for its prized semiconductor business next week, people familiar with the matter said on Wednesday, as a row with one of the bidders over the sale appeared to escalate.